a wooden pathway leading into a sunlight forest

 Anyone can mask, but it is common amongst those who receive early-life messages that the way they think, behave, move, speak, etc. is not welcome….or worse, is shamed.
 People who are neurodivergent are very vulnerable to developing masking strategies.

-• Often masking strategies are so old, we don’t even know when we’re doing it.
+• Often masking strategies are so old, you may not even know when you’re doing it.

 Masking is OFTEN partially unconscious.

-• Masking our true expression, who we are & how we feel, has often protected us from ridicule when we are different.
+• Masking your true expression, who you are & how you feel, may have protected you from ridicule when you were or felt different.

-If we have had a lack of validation or been gaslight, masking becomes an effective way to stop that harmful feedback.
+If you had a lack of validation or have been gaslit, masking may have been an effective way to stop that harmful feedback, even if temporarily.

 • If you have consistently repeated burnout cycles throughout your life, masking is likely to be a part of the equation.